StrasburgVirginia Civil War Campsite

 bullet round ball and 2 ribits

-Civil War Items found near Antietam on Dec, 6, 2009
+Civil War Items found near Antietam

 A Photo of a Reconstructed Hut